How does the Bank Board make decisions

 On the day of the rate decision

 The monetary policy meeting opens with the Monetary Department presenting the macroeconomic forecast, its risks and uncertainties, and other monetary policy considerations.
 In addition, the Monetary Department gives the Bank Board its recommendation on interest rates and overall communication.
-The meeting is also attended by representatives of the Financial Stability Department, the Financial Markets Department and the Communications Division.
+The meeting is also attended by representatives of the Financial Stability Department, the Financial Markets and Resolution Department and the Communications Division.

 The presentation and the first round of questions is followed by the second part of the meeting, where only the Bank Board and the heads of these units are present.
 The Bank Board members express their views on the current situation and indicate how they will vote.
 At the end of the meeting, the Bank Board votes on interest rates and exceptionally also on other monetary policy measures.